marawan231/aamar_task/README.md

 ## Code Generation
 ### json_serializable and freezed:
 Used for code generation, these tools automate the creation of serialization/deserialization code and enhance the usage of immutable classes.

+##How to Run the App
+- Make sure you have Flutter and Dart installed on your machine.

+- Clone the repository and navigate to the project directory.

+_ Run the following command to install dependencies: flutter pub get

+- Connect a device or start an emulator.
+- Run the app:
+ flutter run

 ## Additional Packages
 dio: HTTP client for making API requests.